Berkeley-CS61B/website-sp24/projects/proj3/index.md

 If you have questions or concerns about whether your world matches these criteria, you may ask a TA in Office Hours to confirm.

-**In order to get credit for the 3A Checkoff, you must fill out [this form](https://forms.gle/262W6vsNAd2dKwt1A) by Monday, April 15th at 11:59PM.**
+**In order to get credit for the 3A Asynchronous Manual Review, you must fill out [this form](https://forms.gle/262W6vsNAd2dKwt1A) by Monday, April 15th at 11:59PM.**

 ### Partner Reflection: 20 points